Composer Zimmer brings 'Interstellar' score to life in London

 Zimmer has won Oscar, Grammy and Golden Globe awards, and has written scores for more than 100 films including “Gladiator”, “Rain Man” and the “Pirates of the Caribbean” blockbusters.
 He told Reuters of his excitement of writing for and performing with live musicians.

-“We have this honor to write music for these orchestras, and keep these orchestras going, and I think this is really important.
+“We have this honour to write music for these orchestras, and keep these orchestras going, and I think this is really important.
 We take that very seriously,” he said.

 “I was a session player here in London before I became a composer in Hollywood and I think the greatest compliment I keep getting from the musicians here is that I am a part of them.”